 Remember the reason for the season

 It’s easy to get caught up in all the delicious holiday food around you.
 However, don’t forget that the whole idea of the holiday season is to be thankful and celebrate.
 Try not to get too caught up in the stress of what you shouldn’t eat.
 Simply enjoy the leisure time with your immediate family and make little decisions along the way for a more balanced diet.

-Learn about the diabetes management and care services we provide at Mercy Health.
+Learn about the primary care services we provide at Mercy Health.